spark299/spring-2021-assignment-3/README.md

 ### Tasks
 The following tasks ask you to implement a ray tracer considering different light components.
 Your application should enable or disable each light component according to the checkboxes in the user interface (the state of each checkbox is stored in the `ambientToggle`, `diffuseToggle`, `specularToggle` and `reflectionToggle` variables).

+This repository also contains a scene description file (scene.json), but you are encouraged to create your own.

 #### Task 1
 You should implement a basic ray tracer shading points considering only the ambient component.
 In the skeleton code, the `render` function creates `width x height` rays, one for each pixel in the canvas.
 Function `trace` then traces the ray through the scene, intersecting each ray with all objects (functions `intersectObjects`, `raySphereIntersection` and `rayPlaneIntersection`).
 If there is an intersection, `trace` calls `shade` to shade the point.